DavidMichaelGray/ticketmaster/README.md

 <h2>To build and run the application using the source code</h2>
 1. Install the Java Development Kit (JDK) for Java 17 onto your PC
 2. Install latest version of Maven onto your PC
 3. Click on Code | Download ZIP on this github page to download the source code for the project
 4. Extract the .zip file into a working directory
 5. Open a Command Prompt and navigate to the root of the working directory where you unzipped the project
 6. Type **mvn spring-boot:run** to run the application
 7. Browse the REST API endpoint here:  http://localhost:8080/api/artists?id=21

+<h2>Implementation Notes and Decisions</h2>
+1. I assumed that any of the data might change, so I coded the search to pull the data from S3 every time.
+2. I observed that venue #40 does not exist, so for events assigned to an invalid venue, I put "TBA" (to be announced) for the venue.
+3. I observed that some events have dates and others do not, so I just return blank for the date for the events that do not have one.
+I did not change the format of the date.
+4. Events with the "hideFromSearch" property set to true are excluded from the search results.
+5. The JSON returned by my REST API endpoint includes a boolean "success" property that indicates whether the search was successful or not.